Taqi Yazdi: Assembly of Experts

-According to some sources, Mesbah-Yazdi is rumored to had ambitions to succeed Khamenei as Supreme Leader.
+According to some sources, Mesbah-Yazdi is rumored to have had ambitions to succeed Khamenei as Supreme Leader.
 Some clerics and some newspapers feared Mesbah-Yazdi was trying to expand his power by "packing" the Assembly of Experts with "loyalists."
 In October 2006, an acolyte of Mesbah-Yazdi, Mojtaba Samareh Hashemi, was appointed head of the election commission, supervisor of the poll for the Assembly of Experts, and many of the candidates in the 2006 Assembly of Experts elections were Mesbah-Yazdi loyalists (though they ran as independent candidates to avoid revealing their affiliation to him).
 However, his group failed to achieve a majority in that election, leaving the assembly in the hands of pragmatic conservatives.
 Mesbah-Yazdi himself won a seat but finished only in sixth-place in Tehran municipality where he ran, and had the minority faction in the assembly.
 In 2016 he was defeated for reelection to the Assembly.